Hepatica nobilis acuta

 Cultivation: The preference is dappled sunlight during the spring and light shade during the summer.
 The basal leaves should be left undisturbed during the winter.
 The soil should be well-drained, loamy, and can contain some rocky material, including pieces of limestone; a thin-layer of decaying leaves is also beneficial.

-Range & Habitat: Sharp-Lobed Hepatica is occasional in wooded areas of central and northern Illinois; it is uncommon or absent in southern Illinois (see Distribution Map).
+Range & Habitat: The native Sharp-Lobed Hepatica is occasional in wooded areas of central and northern Illinois; it is uncommon or absent in southern Illinois (see Distribution Map).
 Habitats include upland deciduous woodlands, rocky bluffs, the slopes of bluffs, and limestone cliffs (where some shade occurs).
 Sharp-Lobed Hepatica occurs in high quality wooded areas where the original flora is largely intact.
 Sometimes it is cultivated as a rock garden plant.
 While Sharp-Lobed Hepatica is native to North America, the typical variety of Hepatica, Hepatica nobilis nobilis, occurs in Eurasia.

 Faunal Associations: Small bees collect pollen from the flowers, while Syrphid flies and other flies feed on the pollen.
 Bee visitors include honeybees, Small Carpenter bees, Andrenid bees, and Halictid bees.
 Nectar is not provided by the flowers.
 Chipmunks reportedly eat the achenes.
 The brownish green basal leaves are poisonous and somewhat camoflaged; it seems unlikely that they are eaten by mammalian herbivores to any significant extent.

-Photographic Location: The photographs of the blue and white flowers were taken at Kickapoo State Park, Vermillion County, Illinois, while the photographs of the pink flowers and basal leaf were taken on a sloping bank of the Sangamon river in Allerton Park, Piatt County, Illinois.
+Photographic Location: The photographs of the blue and white flowers were taken at Kickapoo State Park, Vermilion County, Illinois, while the photographs of the pink flowers and basal leaf were taken on a sloping bank of the Sangamon river in Allerton Park, Piatt County, Illinois.

 Comments: The flowers of Sharp-Lobed Hepatica bloom earlier than most spring-blooming wildflowers of woodlands.
 They are delicately attractive and have a tendency to blow about on their slender stems in the wind.
 Another native variety of this plant species is Hepatica nobilis obtusa (Round-Lobed Hepatica), which has a very similar appearance, except that the lobes of its basal leaves are well-rounded rather than pointed.
 This latter variety is apparently restricted to NE Illinois.
 Sometimes these two varieties intergrade where their ranges overlap.
 Some authorities refer to Sharp-Lobed Hepatica as Hepatica acutiloba, while Round-Lobed Hepatica is referred to as Hepatica americana.
 Another common name for Hepatica is Liverleaf, which refers to the appearance and shape of the leaves.